ACCESS: This collection is open to the public upon request.

 Words and music to college songs of Brown, Harvard, Yale, and Nevada

-Collection of Western oriented songs particularly related to 49'ers
+Collection of popular cowboy songs and Western oriented songs particularly related to 49'ers

 Definition and examples of folk etymology includes a student project on Children’s definitions of big words